Actor Julian Sands died while hiking in California, officials confirm

-Five months after he disappeared while on a hiking trip, authorities confirmed actor Julian Sands died in a wilderness area near Mt.
-Baldy in California.
+Five months after he disappeared while on a hiking trip, authorities confirmed actor Julian Sands died in a wilderness area near Mount Baldy in California.

 Hikers found remains on Saturday which were transported to the county coroner's office, where they were subsequently identified as belonging to Sands.